 One of the most influential voices in cancer care, ACS is a nonprofit research, advocacy and patient support organization with a presence in all 50 states and Puerto Rico.
-In her first year as CEO, Knudsen has traveled to cancer centers across the country.
-At the ACS science offices in Atlanta, she monitors a nationwide network of federally funded labs.
+In her first year, Knudsen has traveled ter centers across network of federally funded labs.
 Through its lobbying arm in Washington, D.C., she advises lawmakers on the Hill and in the White House.